Takushoku University

-Takushoku University (拓殖 大学; Takushoku Daigaku, abbreviated as 拓大 Takudai) is a private university in Tokyo, Japan.
+Takushoku University (拓殖大学, Takushoku Daigaku), abbreviated as is a private university in Tokyo, Japan.
 It was founded in 1900 by Prince (title for a Duke at that time) Taro Katsura (1848–1913).
 It has two campuses: the main campus in the Bunkyō Ward and a satellite campus in Hachiōji.
 Takushoku University has five faculties: Commerce, Political Science and Economics, Foreign Languages, International Studies, and Engineering.

 Takushoku University is a university of security studies in Japan.
-The last chancellor was a former Minister of Defense, Satoshi Morimoto.
-Some chancellors such as Taro Katsura and Yasuhiro Nakasone were appointed to the prime minister.
+A previous university chancellor, Satoshi Morimoto, was Japan's former Minister of Defense.
+Some past chancellors such as Taro Katsura and Yasuhiro Nakasone were previously Japanese prime ministers.

 History

 Originally, Takushoku University was named the Taiwan Association School, and was founded to produce graduates to contribute to the development of Taiwan.
 In 1907, it was renamed the Oriental Association Vocational School.
 In 1918, it adopted its present name of Takushoku University.
 Literally, "Takushoku" means "development and industrialization" as well as "colonization", because Japan had overseas colonies like Taiwan, South Sakhalin, and Korea and was entrusted with South Pacific Islands to industrialize at that time.

-Takashoku University as a unique colonial institute made itself one of the best private universities in Japan after Imperial Universities such as Tokyo University till the end of World War II.
-It kept to be a peace-loving patriot, during the war by appointing General Kazushige Ugaki as its Chancellor, who was the enemy of Imperial Way Faction (military expansionist), and then Mr. Hiroshi Shimomura, who was the president of Cabinet Intelligence Bureau leading the Hirohito surrender broadcast.
+Takushoku University as a unique colonial institute made itself one of the best private universities in Japan after Imperial Universities such as Tokyo University till the end of World War II.
+It supported a pacifist position by appointing General Kazushige Ugaki as its Chancellor, who opposed the military expansionist Imperial Way Faction, and then Hiroshi Shimomura, who was the president of Cabinet Intelligence Bureau leading the Hirohito surrender broadcast.
 An affiliated judo master Tatsukuma Ushijima and his disciple Masahiko Kimura of the university even planned to assassinate the prime and military minister Hideki Tojo in 1941.

-After the war, Japan gave up its whole colonies, the university changed its name to Kōryō University (紅陵大学; Kōryō Daigaku) and was led by Torajiro Takagaki, the president of Japan association of monetary economics.
-Then it reverted to its traditional name in 1952.
-Many graduates went to Brazil, some to Indonesia and other South Asian countries in the 1960s and 70s.
+After the war, Japan gave up its colonies, and the university changed its name to Kōryō University (紅陵大学, Kōryō Daigaku).
+It was led by Torajiro Takagaki, the president of Japan association of monetary economics.
+In 1952, it reverted to its traditional name.
+Many graduates went to Brazil as well as Indonesia and other South Asian countries in the 1960s and 70s.

-In the 1970s and 80s it enhanced its campus towards Hachioji and established two more faculties.
-In 2001 it celebrated its 100-year anniversary in presence of Emperor Akihito.
+In the 1970s and 80s it expanded its campus into Hachioji and established two more faculties.
+In 2001, it celebrated its 100-year anniversary in presence of Emperor Akihito.
 It opened another faculty for world development and international security in Hachioji.
-It finds realizing SDGs (sustainable development goals) as its mission in the 21st century.
+Realizing SDGs (sustainable development goals) is its mission in the 21st century.